NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     Display this match file instead of looking one up based on existing conventions (implies ``--view-matches``).

---nvm <string (default: "")>
-  Load and show interest point matches from this .nvm file (implies ``--side-by-side-with-dialog``).

---side-by-side-with-dialog
-  Show images side-by-side, with a dialog on the left to choose which ones to turn on/off.

 --pairwise-matches
     Show images side-by-side.
 If just two of them are selected, load their corresponding match file, determined by the